asalber/asalber.github.io/office/excel/manual/introduction.md

 ### Access dialogs
-When you click on the right bottom corner of any panel, the corresponding dialog is show where all the related options are available.
+When you click the right bottom corner of any panel, the corresponding dialog is show where all the related options are available.

 **Example**.
 The next figure shows the font dialog with all the options related to fonts (font family, font style, font size, etc.)